OI-wiki/i18n/docs/search/bidirectional.md

 ### Bidirectional simultaneous search

 Start BFS/DFS from the starting node and ending node on the state graph at the same time.
-If the search meets, it can be assumed that a solution is obtained.
+If two searches meet, it can be assumed that a solution is obtained.

 The steps of bidirectional search: